-All PA students must maintain health insurance during the entire program.
-CUAA does not offer insurance plans for students.
-Students who do not have up-to-date health insurance will not be allowed to participate in any activity involving patient contact and won't fulfill the requirements of certain courses and activities, which will have a detrimental effect on the student's academic progress.
+All Physician Assistant students must maintain health insurance throughout the entire duration of the program.
+Concordia University Ann Arbor (CUAA) does not offer student insurance plans.
+Students must have up-to-date health insurance, as those without it will be prohibited from participating in any activities involving other students or patient contact.
+This restriction will prevent students from fulfilling the requirements of certain courses and activities, significantly impacting their academic progress.

-The program director, the medical director, and the principal faculty will not act as students' health care providers in the program, except in an emergency situation.
+Furthermore, the program director, medical director, and faculty will not serve as health care providers for students during the program, except in life-threatening emergencies.